NASA Community College Network

 I enjoy giving public talks to both high school and college students where I discuss my exciting research and also my unconventional path into astronomy.
 The goal of these talks is to encourage students to consider a college education even if they do not have the financial means or grades to think that it’s possible.
 I also aim to get students excited about science, astrophysics, and computer science.

-I’ve also designed a talk entitled “How to Make Massive Stars on a (Super)Computer” which I have presented to college and high school students and local astronomy clubs.
-It describes my research but also focuses on how astronomers use large numerical simulations to study the Universe.
+I’ve also designed a talk titled “How to Make Massive Stars on a (Super)Computer” which I have presented to community college and high school students, Science/Astronomy on Tap public events, and local astronomy clubs.
+It describes my research but also focuses on how astronomers use large numerical simulations (and computer programming) to study the Universe.

-If you have any interest in me presenting one of these talks to your students please email me at anna.rosen_at_cfa.harvard.edu.
+If you have any interest in me presenting one of these talks to your students please email me at anna (at) ucsd.edu.